LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions-Part1.md

    Prime numbers are numbers that are not divisible without a remainder by any other number.
 You can find them by using a loop to try dividing the number in question by every number between 2 and one less than the number itself.
 Use the modulo, `%` operator to do the division and check for a remainder.

-4. Use a *do while* loop to count the number of words in a sentence, just like you did for problem 1.
+4. Use a *do while* loop to return a whole square root of a number, if it exists.

-   Does testing the loop condition at the bottom of the loop have any effect on the word count?
+   Use a do while loop to increment a number and square it. stop incrementing if the square is greater than or equal to the number passed to the function.
+If it is not equal, then return zero otherwise return the number&mdash;which is the square root.

 ## Part 2: Web Apps